Which city is cheaper, Colorado Springs or Orlando?

 As it has a large number of activities for kids, Orlando is a very family-friendly destination.
 Known as a theme park capital, here you'll find the iconic Disney World, as well as Universal Studios, SeaWorld and many more.

-Colorado Springs is a very family-friendly place to visit.
+Colorado Springs is a very kid-friendly city.
 The town is conveniently located near many outdoor adventures that are family-friendly.
 Popular activities include Cheyenne Mountain Zoo, the Dinosaur Resource Center, and Cripple Creek and Victor Narrow Gauge Railroad.

 With fun activities for couples, both Orlando and Colorado Springs make for a good place to visit.